-The Audit and Risk Committee was made up of three (3) Non-Executive Directors, viz Aurelio Theuma (Chairman), Eugenio Farrugia and David Stellini, who resigned on 15 November 2017 and was replaced with Paul Muscat who was appointed on 11 December 2017.
+The Audit and Risk Committee was made up of three (3) Non-Executive Directors, viz Paul Muscat (Chairman) who was appointed on 7 February 2018 and replaced David Stellini, James Dunbar Cousin who was appointed on 16 March 2018, and replaced Eugenio Farrugia, together with Aurelio Theuma.

-In terms of Listing Rule 5.118, David Stellini, and subsequently Paul Muscat, are considered by the Board to be independent given that they are free from any business, family or other relationship with the Company or its management in a manner that may create a conflict of interest such as to impair his judgement.
+In terms of Listing Rule 5.118, James Dunbar Cousin and Paul Muscat, are considered by the Board to be independent given that they are free from any business, family or other relationship with the Company or its management in a manner that may create a conflict of interest such as to impair their judgement.
 The Company Secretary acts as secretary to the Audit and Risk Committee.

-During the period under review the Audit and Risk Committee met five (5) times.
-While the external auditors are invited to attend, the Head of Internal Audit attends these meetings in terms of Listing Rule 5.131, and has a direct access to the Chairman of the Audit and Risk Committee at all times.
+During the period under review the Audit and Risk Committee met eight (8) times.
+While the external auditors are invited to attend, the Chief Internal Audit Officer attends these meetings in terms of Listing Rule 5.131 and has a direct access to the Chairman of the Audit and Risk Committee at all times.
 It is within the discretion of the Audit and Risk Committee members to invite any other official of the Company to attend any Committee meeting as they deem fit.